GW-HIVE/slimNT/README.md

 4. Use slurm commands to analyze the computation: squeue, sstat, or sacct
 5. Genomes that did not map will be found in the file **missing_fna.txt** in this location: **/scratch/hivelab/slimNT-sean/slimNT/output**
 6. The output of this pipeline is **slimNT.db.gz** in the filepath: **/scratch/hivelab/slimNT-sean/slimNT/output**

+Note: If you are viewing the code scripts, make sure to use Nano or Cat.
+Vi hides the slurm controllers at the top of the scripts.